Administration vs Management

 The terms are often interchangeable

-Educational administration and educational management are synonymous, often used interchangeably.
-Both mean getting things done in an organised manner to achieve the targets but the concepts are quite different.
+Educational administration and educational management are often used as synonyms.
+Both involve getting things done in an organised way to reach targets.
+But the concepts can be pulled apart for clarity.

-In everyday Pakistani usage, “administration” and “management” are often the same word.
+In everyday usage in many regions, “administration” and “management” are interchangeable.
 A school’s “admin office” handles management work.
 A school “management” handles administrative work.

-The handout offers a useful distinction.
+A useful distinction can still be drawn.
 It is not a hard rule, and many writers use the terms differently.
-But the distinction itself is worth understanding.
+But the distinction itself is worth knowing.

 The classical distinction